The All Time Warmest Barefoot Winter Boots for Snow

 Traction Rating: Snow – Great | Ice – Great

-We carry them in the US as much as possible, but they sell out quickly so you can also find them in Germany from Zaqq Barefoot directly where they carry additional colors and a vegan version.
+We carry them in the US as much as possible (linked above), but they sell out quickly so you can also find them in Germany from Zaqq Barefoot directly where they carry additional colors and vegan versions.

 Sizing & Fit Type: